You’re sitting in the office and typing away when the power goes out. You hear the sirens in the distance.

 These are the essential items for your get home bag.
 They pair nicely with the bug out/bug in versions.
 However, it’s really important to keep them separate.
 As an example, don’t use one first aid kit for each edition.

 What did you think of our get home bag list?
-Let us know in the comments below.
+Let us know in the comments below, and be sure to check out more of our free survival gear while you’re at it.